MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/search-cclog.md

 ## <a name="input-types"></a>Tipos de Entrada
 <a name="InputTypes"> </a>

 Nenhum.
-O Search-CcLog cmdlet não aceita entrada em pipeline.
+O Search-CcLog cmdlet não aceita entrada canalada.

 ## <a name="return-types"></a>Tipos de Retorno
 <a name="ReturnTypes"> </a>

-Nenhum
+None

 ## <a name="see-also"></a>Confira também
 <a name="ReturnTypes"> </a>